{{accomInfo.checkInDateLabel}}

 Yes the water is bracing but so energising and a great way to feel alive.
 Or catch a surfing school at Taupo Bay to try out your skills.

 Loads of fun and teamwork can be had trying to dam the stream at Cable Bay or Coopers.
-Practise for budding engineers!
+Practice for budding engineers!

 On the water activities.